PerfectFit-project/virtual-coach-rasa/Rasa_Bot/README.md

 ## Sources

-Our dialogs are based on the following sources:
+Our dialogs and algorithms therein are based on the following sources:

    Albers N. 2022.
-Reinforcement learning-based persuasion for a conversational agent to support behavior change: code.
-DOI 10.5281/zenodo.6319356.
+Reinforcement learning-based persuasion for a conversational agent to support behavior change: code. https://doi.org/10.5281/zenodo.6319356.

    Albers, N., Hizli, B., Scheltinga, B. L., Meijer, E., & Brinkman, W. P. (2023).
 Setting physical activity goals with a virtual coach: vicarious experiences, personalization and acceptance.
 Journal of Medical Systems, 47(1), 15.

    Albers, N., Neerincx, M. A., & Brinkman, W. P. (2023, May).
 Persuading to Prepare for Quitting Smoking with a Virtual Coach: Using States and User Characteristics to Predict Behavior.
 In Proceedings of the 2023 International Conference on Autonomous Agents and Multiagent Systems (pp. 717-726).

    Godin, G. (2011).
 The Godin-Shephard leisure-time physical activity questionnaire.
 The Health & Fitness Journal of Canada, 4(1), 18-22.

    Hizli B (2022) Goal-setting dialogue for physical activity with a virtual coach: code. https://doi.org/10.5281/zenodo.6647381. https://github.com/PerfectFit-project/goal_setting_virtual_coach.

    Hizli, B., Albers, N., & Brinkman, W.-P. (2022).
 Data and code underlying the master thesis: Goal-setting dialogue for physical activity with a virtual coach (Version 1) [Data set].
 4TU.ResearchData. https://doi.org/10.4121/20047328.V1

    Leipold, N., Lurz, M., Wintergerst, M., & Groh, G. (2022).
 Goal-Setting Characteristics of Nutrition-Related mHealth Systems: A Morphological Analysis.
 In ECIS 2022-30TH EUROPEAN CONFERENCE ON INFORMATION SYSTEMS.

    McAuley, E. (1993).
 Self-efficacy and the maintenance of exercise participation in older adults.
 Journal of behavioral medicine, 16(1), 103-113.